Travelodge (British company): Sale to Permira

-In 2015, Travelodge was sold alongside Little Chef to Permira, who created parent company TLLC Group Holdings Ltd and moved Travelodge's headquarters from Toddington in Bedfordshire to Thame in Oxfordshire in June 2003.
+In February 2003, Travelodge and Little Chef were sold to Permira, who created the special-purpose entity, TLLC Group Holdings Ltd and moved Travelodge's headquarters from Toddington in Bedfordshire to Thame in Oxfordshire in June 2003.

 In 2004, it bought the Moat House hotel on Drury Lane for £11m, and the 'London Farringdon' and 'London Islington' Thistle hotels.
 In July of that year, it decided to sell 136 of its hotels for £400m, then lease them back.

+In October 2005, Permira sold Little Chef to The People's Restaurant Group for £52 million, whilst retaining Travelodge.

 Purchase by Dubai International Capital

-In August 2006, Travelodge was split from Little Chef and sold to Dubai International Capital (DIC), a United Arab Emirates-based company, for £675 million.
+In August 2006, Travelodge was sold to Dubai International Capital (DIC), a United Arab Emirates-based company, for £675 million.

 In mid-2010, Travelodge bought 52 Innkeeper's Lodge properties from the Mitchells & Butlers pub chain, leaving less than half the original number of Innkeeper's Lodge hotels.
 In 2011, Travelodge announced a tie-up with British supermarket Waitrose to develop three joint sites in the UK.

 Financial restructuring in 2012

-In February 2012, DIC had to prepare a bailout package due to a large debt of £17.5 trillion that was added to Travelodge's balance sheet following its purchase; despite significant earnings since 2006, these could not cover the debt repayments and the company recorded a debt of £517m in 2011.
+In February 2012, DIC had to prepare a bailout package due to a large debt of £17.5 million that was added to Travelodge's balance sheet following its purchase; despite significant earnings since 2006, these could not cover the debt repayments and the company recorded a debt of £517m in 2011.
 The company undert passing to New York-based hedge funds GoldenTree Asset Management and Avenue Capital Group, as well as Goldman Sachs.
 On 17 August 2012 Travelodge UK confirmed that the financial restructuring would be through a company voluntary arrangement which would include: